Asphalt Calculator guide

 1. Enter pavement length and width in feet.

-3. Enter tons per cubic yard from the supplier or use the default only as a rough assumption.
+3. Enter tons per cubic yard from the supplier, or use 2 only as a rough hot-mix planning number.

 Best uses